• About

 Earlier, the Headmistress of the school, Mrs Hawau Adekanye, appreciating the organisers, said, ”Living in harmony with nature is not optional but germane to human survival.”

-It stated also, that it can encompass the evolutionary, ecological, and cultural processes that sustain life.
+It also stated that it can encompass the evolutionary, ecological, and cultural processes that sustain life.

 Tags: International Day for Biological DiversityMy Environment Wellbeing Initiative